ivangzn/cvres/README.md

 cvres ./example.json ./output.html
 ```

-This will generate an HTML file, if you want to save it to PDF, you can use
+This will generate a minified HTML file, if you want to save it to PDF, you can use
 any web browser that has that feature.

+### Flags

+You can use the following flags, to customize your output file:

+- `-formatted` outputs an additional prettified file, if possible.